chinarjoshi/acronym/README.md

 ## Usage

 Only one person needs the `acronym` executable.
+To use global aliases, add this command to your .bashrc/.zshrc: `. $(acronym)`.
-All contributors can simply source the `.aliases.sh` file located in the git repository, either manually or with [autoenv](https://github.com/hyperupcall/autoenv).
+To use project-wide aliases, all contributors can simply source the `.aliases.sh` file located in the git repository, either manually or with [autoenv](https://github.com/hyperupcall/autoenv).

 There are 4 operations (CRUD), and 3 database scopes.
 1. *global* defines aliases available everywhere.
 Default: `~/.aliases.sh`